West Indies quicks excite Estwick ahead of England Tests

 The West Indies also had formidable strength in depth in their golden era.

-Next month's series will be played behind closed doors as a precaution against the spread of COVID-19 but Estwick said England new-ball veterans Stuart Broad and James Anderson would be just as dangerous without home support.
+Next month's series will be played behind closed doors as a precaution against the spread of COVID-19, but Estwick said England's new-ball veterans Stuart Broad and James Anderson would be just as dangerous without home support.

 "The '12th man' isn't going to be there but I don't think experienced bowlers like Broad and Anderson will be too fazed by the crowd not being there," he said.